-Many people like to take their dog with them when they go off day tripping and sightseeing – after all they’re part of your family and you love them.
+Many people like to take their dog with them when they go off day tripping and sightseeing.
+After all they’re part of your family and you love them.
+It’s nice to take them when you visit the town centre, or go for a walk on the seafront.

-We know where a few of them are and they’re listed on this page but there must be many more.
-Feel free to add your business – and to distinguish whether all dogs are welcome on foot, small dogs are welcome which are carried, or you’d prefer them only in a pram.
+We know some of the dog friendly places in Blackpool and they’re listed on this page.
+There must be many more.
+Feel free to add your business along with whether all dogs are welcome on foot, small dogs are welcome which are carried, or you’d prefer them only in a dog pram.

 Dog friendly places in and around Blackpool*: